 When asked if it considers its chickens “food,” the spokesperson replied, “No.” She explained, “We treat each chicken as a pet, just as you would with another pet.
 Each chicken has its own breed, size, and time frame.
 As a general rule, we try to minimize the number of sick or distressed birds while maximizing the number of chicks that survive to maturity.”
 For those interested in learning more about the profitability of breeding chicken for meat, she recommended that readers visit the independent Chicken Feeding Report website.

 While the cost of a single day of chicken meat may seem like a big investment, it is not compared with the high cost of illness or death in terms of human food.
 The cost of a single chicken egg is just over one dollar.
-A single sick chicken can cost a family over ten dollars at a veterinarian’s bill.
+A single sick chicken can cost a family over ten dollars on a veterinarian’s bill.
 This price is certainly more than the price of a single egg.

 It is estimated that approximately one million chickens are raised commercially in the United States, according to the United States Department of Agriculture (USDA).
 That means there is a daily supply of chicken meat for sale, according to USDA Food and Services.
-The question, then, as to how many chickens does Tyson kill per day?
+The question, then, as to how many chickens Tyson kill per day?
 Answers provided by Tyson Foods did not include any chickens that have died or are sick from hatchery handling.